 How Betterhelp Helped Me Realized Things That I’ve Never Even Been Able To Acknowledge Myself – Anita

 I have now been working with my BetterHelp counselor since January 4th, of 2018.
 I signed up for help with depression, anxiety, feelings of hopelessness, and what I felt was the start of some self-destructive behavior.
-I am now in a much more stable feeling place emotionally and mentally.
-I felt like I was one breathe away from a nervous breakdown before I started.
+I am now in a much more stable place emotionally and mentally, but I felt like I was one breathe away from a nervous breakdown before I started.

 I believe I saw an ad for BetterHelp on Instagram.
-The anonymity and flexibility was a huge factor in me deciding to sign up to try it.
-Being able to do sessions over the phone when it worked for my schedule seemed really convenient.
+The anonymity and flexibility was a huge factor in me deciding to sign up to try it, and being able to do sessions over the phone when it worked for my schedule seemed really convenient.

-Having the flexibility to write out my feelings or struggles to later have my counselor offer support and guidance was super beneficial.
-I shared things that I've never been able to even acknowledge to myself previously thus getting to the root of some things.
-Having support to realize I'm not alone, that I was struggling with a lot of dysfunction in more than one area of my life and having someone confirm some things really helped me feel "not crazy" and that I was having normal responses to what was happening in my life or what had happened.
-I learned that there are skills or tools I can strengthen and utilize to help manage trauma or the more heavy side of things.
+Having the flexibility to write out my feelings or struggles and later have my counselor offer support and guidance was super beneficial.
+I shared things that I've never been able to even acknowledge to myself previously, thus getting to the root of some things.
+Having support to realize I'm not alone; that I was struggling with a lot of dysfunction in more than one area of my life; and to have someone confirm some things really helped me feel "not crazy," and that I was having normal responses to what was happening in my life or what had happened in the past.
+I learned that there are skills or tools I can utilize to help manage trauma or the more heavy side of things.